 Homemade Italian dressing is so easy to make -- just measure out the ingredients and shake it all up!
 This dressing has such great flavor and is delicious for salads and as a marinade.

 We always had a wide selection of salad dressings in the fridge growing up.

-I was partial to honey mustard as a kid.
-The really sweet kind.
+I was partial to honey mustard.
 I loved it for salads, for chicken tenders, as a dip for cooked veggies.

 My older brother was a Ranch fanatic.
 It was the only way he would eat a raw green vegetable.
-More often than not, that was iceberg lettuce with cucumbers, so we’re not even talking much in the way of nutrients. 😂
+And even then, usually only iceberg lettuce.

 A few years back, I started to gradually move away from store-bought goods and started creating my own condiments, sauces and dressings.

 Homemade taco seasoning is a staple in my pantry and wow, do we go through it.

 My homemade spaghetti sauce and homemade pesto are easy and so delicious, though I definitely buy those at the store on occasion, too.

 And today, I'm so excited to share this homemade Italian dressing.
 It's a regular go-to in our house.